ringlej/ptxdist/doc/dev_manual.rst

 contains a set of patches and one ``series`` file to define the order in which the patches must be applied.

-Note: Patches can be compressed.
+.. note:: Patches can be compressed.

 Besides the ``patches/`` directory at the main installation location, PTXdist searches two additional locations for a patch series for the